JenKlein/CustomerChurn_PowerBI/README.md

 In response to a growing demand from various teams wanting to better understand customer churn, I developed a comprehensive Churn report in PowerBI.
 The report features visualizations that are interactive, self-serve and automated to empower end users to make data-driven decisions.

-**Please note that the data fields/results/labels have been blocked-out for confidentiality purposes.

 ## Data Model
-The data model follows the star schema method, which is explained in detail [here](https://learn.microsoft.com/en-us/power-bi/guidance/star-schema).
+I built the data model using the star schema method, which is explained in detail [here](https://learn.microsoft.com/en-us/power-bi/guidance/star-schema).
+As is mentioned in the link, dimension tables support filtering and grouping, and fact tables support summarization.
+Fields that occured in many of the tables/SQL-pulls, such as location or product-type, were stored in dimension tables for optimized filtering.

-The top row of tables are the dimension tables, and the bottom row of tables are the fact tables.
+In the screenshot below, the top row of tables are the dimension tables, and the bottom row of tables are the fact tables.

 ![image001](https://user-images.githubusercontent.com/69849998/204644830-e50632b4-6e02-4829-a087-f3eeae22df2a.png)